 Historic Structures

-- The restored underground tunnels date to the 1830s.
+The restored underground tunnels date to the 1830s.
 The reconstructed stamp mill represents machinery of the 1890s.
-It is operational and demonstrated daily from April through October.

 Visitor Center

-- The visitor center features exhibits on gold, the geology of gold, mining technology, and equipment.
-An orientation film describes North Carolina’s gold mining industry.
+The visitor center features exhibits on gold, the geology of gold, mining technology, and equipment.
+A 9-minute orientation film describes North Carolina’s gold mining industry.
 A library features materials on gold mining and Reed family genealogy.

 Trails, Monuments, Outdoor Exhibits